 Development of global sourcing strategies

-Re-locations plans and implementations
+Relocation plans and implementation

 Further development of manufacturing technologies to reduce costs

-Tool – Management
+Tool Management

 Risk management

-Active supplier quality assurance during product development
+Active Supplier Quality Assurance during product development

 Well-founded acceptance and release processes (sampling, performance tests, ...)

-Financial risk management to suppliers
+Financial risk management for suppliers

 sustainability

-Setup for automated reporting of the “Non Financial Report” by all relevant suppliers
+Setup for automated reporting of the "Non-Financial Report" by all relevant suppliers